Gothic architecture: Early Gothic

-Some elements of Gothic style appeared very early in England.
-Durham Cathedral was the first cathedral to employ a rib vault, built between 1093 and 1104.
-The first cathedral built entirely in the new style was Sens Cathedral, begun between 1135 and 1140 and consecrated in 1160.
-Sens Cathedral features a Gothic choir, and six-part rib vaults over the nave and collateral aisles, alternating pillars and doubled columns to support the vaults, and buttresses to offset the outward thrust from the vaults.
-One of the builders who is believed to have worked on Sens Cathedral, William of Sens, later travelled to England and became the architect who, between 1175 and 1180, reconstructed the choir of Canterbury Cathedral in the new Gothic style.

 Sens Cathedral was influential in its strongly vertical appearance and in its three-part elevation, typical of subsequent Gothic buildings, with a clerestory at the top supported by a triforium, all carried on high arcades of pointed arches.
 In the following decades flying buttresses began to be used, allowing the construction of lighter, higher walls.
 French Gothic churches were heavily influenced both by the ambulatory and side-chapels around the choir at Saint-Denis, and by the paired towers and triple doors on the western façade.

 Sens was quickly followed by Senlis Cathedral (begun 1160), and Notre-Dame de Paris (begun 1160).
 Their builders abandoned the traditional plans and introduced the new Gothic elements from Saint-Denis.
 The builders of Notre-Dame went further by introducing the flying buttress, heavy columns of support outside the walls connected by arches to the upper walls.
 The buttresses counterbalanced the outward thrust from the rib vaults.
 This allowed the builders to construct higher, thinner walls and larger windows.